 This form shall be used by the Department Evaluation Committee (DEC) to issue their written evaluation and recommendation report for non-instructional athletic trainers on term appointments, applying for promotion in rank, and those up for professional assessment.
-Faculty Member Rank Department Academic Year Evaluation Purpose Renewal Promotion Professional Assessment (Tenured Trainers Only) the university practenured and applyi tice another assessment sha ng for promotion, another ll not be required for six (6) assessment is not required f sed for professional assessments.
-Where this is years.
-(CBA 4.12) At WCSU, if you are for six (6) years. evaluation is due in 2.
-If the evaluation shall be composed n the same year, unless the rais for promotion and renew by the DEC and also by th member requests a separate al occur at the same time, to e Athletic Director. renewal evaluation in accordance with Table wo distinct evaluations and recommendations ve Bargaining Agreement 4.11.7 In making its peer evaluations for renewal, promotion, and tenure [and professional assessment CBA 4.12] the DEC shall consider all materials supplied by the candidate and may solicit additional information pertinent to the categories of evaluation.
+Faculty Member Rank Department Academic Year Evaluation Purpose Renewal Promotion Professional Assessment (Tenured Trainers Only) the university practenured and applyi tice another assessment sha ng for promotion, another ll not be required for six (6) assessment is not required f · , , Those coaches who are evaluated for promotion shall also be evaluated for renewal at the same time, if the renewal evaluation is due in the same year, unless the member requests a separate renewal evaluation in accordance with Table 2.
+If the evaluations for promotion and renewal occur at the same time, two distinct evaluations and recommendations shall be composed by the DEC and also by the Athletic Director. ve Bargaining Agreement 4.11.7 In making its peer evaluations for renewal, promotion, and tenure [and professional assessment CBA 4.12] the DEC shall consider all materials supplied by the candidate and may solicit additional information pertinent to the categories of evaluation.
 6.9 The criterion for evaluating non-instructional athletic trainers shall be the quality of performance, within each of the categories listed below.
 All individuals and bodies evaluating non-instructional athletic trainers shall weight these categories in the order listed.
 Any special conditions in the member's letter of appointment or subsequent extensions or modification of such appointment as provided in Article 4.7 shall be considered in the evaluation process.
 1. Article 6.9.1 Management of the health care of student athletes, including: risk management and injury prevention; recognition and evaluation of injuries/illnesses; injury treatment and disposition; rehabilitation; organization and administration of services; coordination of services with other sport medicine professionals; and education and counseling student athletes.
 2. Article 6.9.2 Demonstrated level of care and professionalism when interacting with student athletes.
 3. Article 6.9.3 Record of continued educational growth and service to the profession.
 4. Article 6.9.4 Productive service to the department and University.
 5. Article 6.9.5 Years in Rank 6.
 Article 6.9.6 Record of any disciplinary action in the member's personnel file at the time of the evaluation.
 YES NO The DEC must attach their evaluation report to this document.
 Reports shall specifically address each standard.
 It is recommended that a copy of your departmental evaluation criteria also be attached.